raccoon-hands/webpage-description-generator/README.txt

 1. Open the file run_this_program.py by editing it with IDLE.
 Then run it from IDLE by hitting F5 or selecting run > run module.
 2. When prompted, enter or paste the name of your csv file without quotation marks and hit enter.
+For example: my_file.csv

 What happens:
 3. The script will begin scraping data from the urls within the column "Tool URL" of the csv file.
-If the csv file already contains description data then the script will pick up where this ends.
+If the csv file already contains generated description data then the script will pick up where this ends.
 4. Three requests to generate a description will be made to Chat GPT.
 5. If the descriptions can be generated then they are shown to you and added to their relevant columns.
    If not, the URL is added to denied_urls.csv.